Neil LaBute: Critical response

 Critics have responded to his plays saying they have a misanthropic tone.
 Rob Weinert-Kendt in The Village Voice referred to LaBute as "American theater's reigning misanthrope".
 The New York Times said that critics labeled him a misanthrope upon the release of his film Your Friends & Neighbors because of the film's strong misanthropic plot and characters.
 Britain's Independent newspaper in May 2008 dubbed him "America's misanthrope par excellence".
-Citing the misanthropic tone of the plot in the films In the Company of Men, Your Friends & Neighbors, and The Shape of Things, film critic Daniel Kimmel identified a pattern running through LaBute's work of being that the unlikeable, main antagonists of those three films end up getting away with their lying, scheming and mis-deeds, coming out on top of all the other characters as the real winners of those stories by quoting: "Neil LaBute is a misanthrope who assumes that only callous and evil people, who use and abuse others, can survive in this world."
+Citing the misanthropic tone of the plot in the films In the Company of Men, Your Friends & Neighbors, and The Shape of Things, film critic Daniel Kimmel identified a pattern running through LaBute's work of being that the unlikeable, main antagonists of those three films end up getting away with their lying, scheming and mis-deeds, coming out on top of all the other characters as the real winners at the end of those stories by quoting: "Neil LaBute is a misanthrope who assumes that only callous and evil people, who use and abuse others, can survive in this world."
 Critics labeled him a misogynist after the release of In the Company of Men.

 Personal life

-Neil was married to Lisa Gore LaBute, with whom he has two adult children.
+Neil was married to Lisa Gore LaBute, with whom he has two children.
 He and actress Gia Crovatin married in 2016.